 The MANA price was relatively stagnant until the December/early-January market explosion.
-Since then, the coin has done relatively well compared to the market maintaining about 75% of its Bitcoin value.
+Since then, the coin has done relatively well compared to the rest of the altcoin market, maintaining about 75% of its Bitcoin value in the subsequent downturn.

 You can purchase MANA on most major exchanges with either Bitcoin or Ethereum.
-Huobi and Binance have the largest trading volume of the exchanges.
+Binance and OKEx have the largest trading volume of the exchanges.

 MANA is an ERC20 token, so there are numerous wallet options for you to choose from.
 We recommend using a hardware wallet like the Trezor or Ledger Nano S. These keep your funds offline and are less susceptible to malicious software.